Each and every break-up is unique, because every relationship is unique. But there are some typical outer circumstances.

 You were married for years - 5, 10, 15, more.
 Your life has been shaped around the marriage, the home, the family.
 The break-up feels so much more than just something between the two of you: everything feels vulnerable.
 You feel shocked, fragile, uncertain.
 You question who you are now, what anything means?
 How can you get through this?

 You’ve been waiting for the kids to grow up.
 Now might be the time, but you’re not sure.
 When ARE they 'grown up'?
-And it all looks so difficult, so many issues to deal with.
-People could get hurt.
+And it all looks so difficult.
 Maybe it’s best to leave it a bit longer.
-But how many times have you said that?....
+But haven't you said that before?....

 This isn't the first time.
 Once again, a relationship that seemed so promising at the start has come to a disappointing end.
 You wonder if you're really cut out for marriage or anything resembling it.
 You wonder how much is your own fault, how much is theirs?
 Perhaps you're just destined to be alone?
 Sometimes, you simply want to curl up into a ball and hide yourself away...

 It's not over yet, at least you don't think it is.
 But things between you are frequently really difficult.
 There's precious little intimacy or tenderness between you, and you're wrapped up in unexpressed thoughts and emotions much of the time.
 Sometimes you want it to end, sometimes you want it to carry on.
 Perhaps your partner will decide for you....what's the best thing to do?

 If any of the above strikes a chord with you, then I'm confident I can help.
 Perhaps you see yourself in more than one scenario?